Davison West median real estate price is $105,690, which is less expensive than 88.8% of Michigan neighborhoods and 94.7% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Davison West.
 The current real estate vacancy rate here is 29.9%.
 This is higher than the rate of vacancies in 94.6% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-American households most often have a car, and regularly they have two or three.
-But households in the Davison West neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Davison West neighborhood have a highly unusual car ownership.
 27.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.8% of U.S. neighborhoods.

 Did you know that the Davison West neighborhood has more Asian and Arab ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 62.7% of this neighborhood's residents have Asian ancestry and 7.1% have Arab ancestry.